Brawdunoir/ACP-Eigenfaces/README.md

 # ACP for recognition "Eigenfaces"

-_NB: Some ressources are in French_
+_NB: Some ressources are in French._

 ## Topic
 This topic was to study the ACP principle in the context of data analysis and scientific computation (in particular in the search for matrix eigenvalues).